Schedule of Events

 Add session to My Planner

-Introduction to the Aerospace Engineering major, including a live Q&A.
+Introduction to the aerospace engineering major including live Q&A.

 Engineering: Civil, Construction, and Environmental